Skip to contents

 Using the future and furrr packages

-The future package sets up the infrastructure needed to run things in the background.
+future sets up the infrastructure needed to run things in the background.
 To initialize this you run future::plan("multisession") which will use all future::availableCores() by default.
 See script “analyses/02_run_model_furrr.R” for an example.

 Using future and foreach